CedricVanhaverbeke/frontend-recruitment/README.md

 ## What to test

-- useState with previoust instead of state
+- useState with function instead of state + 1
 - destructure props in component itself
 - write a test that fails in the PR
 - write a feature that does not work in the PR